AnastasiiaMishchenko/Internationals/Chirantha Peramunage-_/lecture4.md

 * OneWire - What?: is a device communications bus system.
 Speed: communicated at a speed of up to 16.3kbps, which is now called "standard speed."
 To reduce the time needed to read a 64Kbit memory iButton to less than 1 second, a high-speed mode called "overdrive"
 Flexibility:  1-wire slave and I2C master operational modes.
 Supports 15 kbps and 77 kbps 1-wire protocol with packetized I2C data payloads
-Advantages of 1-wire interface
-Following are the benefits or advantages of 1-wire interface:
-➨Multiple slaves are accessed using only 2-wires in this interface type.
-➨Due to use of less wires, the interface is cheaper.
-➨It is easy to implement the interface.
-➨The interface supports longer distance (about 300 meters) Disadvantages of 1-wire interface:
+Advantages of 1-wire interface: Multiple slaves are accessed using only 2-wires in this interface type.
+Due to use of less wires, the interface is cheaper.
+It is easy to implement the interface.
+The interface supports longer distance (about 300 meters)
-➨It is implemented both in the hardware as well as software.
+Disadvantages of 1-wire interface: It is implemented both in the hardware as well as software.
 The synchronization of data at the receiver has to be taken care in software which is a complex task.
-➨Though the interface supports longer distance, it is limited due to noise and cable capacitance.
-➨It supports slower speed of communication.
-➨1-wire slave devices are manufactured by Dallas semiconductor only.
+Though the interface supports longer distance, it is limited due to noise and cable capacitance.
+It supports slower speed of communication.
+1-wire slave devices are manufactured by Dallas semiconductor only.